garrettbland/workhays-eleventy-deprecated/src/articles/how-do-i-register-my-business.md

 title: How to register your business on Work Hays
 ---

-# How to register your business or employer on Work Hays

 Registering your business is simple.
 Follow these instructions below to register your employer or business today with Work Hays.